Building a CI/CD pipeline in GitLab

 bootstrap.sh

-The script will deploy the basic infrastructure and create YAML files with a description of the resources you created in the
+The script will deploy the basic infrastructure and create YAML resource description files in the

 config

 directory.
-You can edit the script to create additional folders with required resources.
-For example, you can do it to add another test environment.Warning
+You can edit the script to create additional resource folders.
+For example, this way you can add another test environment.Warning

-Once completed, the script will output environment variables for GitLab and their values.
+Once completed, the script will display GitLab environment variables and their values.
 Save them, as you will need them later.

 -

-- Service account for the resources with the editor role for the folder where the Yandex Managed Service for Kubernetes cluster is created.
-This service account will be used to create the resources required for the Managed Service for Kubernetes cluster.
+- Service account for resources with the editor role for the Yandex Managed Service for Kubernetes cluster folder.
+This service account will be used to create Managed Service for Kubernetes cluster resources.

-- Service account for nodes with the container-registry.images.puller role for the folder with the Docker image registry.
+- Service account for nodes with the container-registry.images.puller role for the Docker image registry folder.
 Nodes will pull the required Docker images from the registry on behalf of this account.

 You can use the same service account for both operations.